denten-books/plain-text/0-chapter.md

 amenable to the construction and the deconstruction of meaning.
-In clarifying usage, I ask those who may have considered themselves mere "users" to apply the same critical acuity to the understanding of code and device as they do to the close reading of prose and poetry. [[add history time]]
+In clarifying usage, I ask those who may have considered themselves mere "users" to apply the same critical acuity to the understanding of code and device as they do to the close reading of prose and poetry.

-The reader that can rise to the challenge of computational hermeneutics will find that not all texts are created equal.
+Computational hermeneutics show that not all texts are created equal.
 In print, traditional distinctions between form and content lie flat.
 The printing press firmly embeds letters into paper, leaving no space between ink and page.
 From the early days of the internet, media-minded critics like Jerome McGann [@mcgann_radiant_2004], Johanna Drucker [@drucker_digital_2001], and Katherine Hayles [@hayles_print_2004] have compelled literary scholars to re-evaluate textuality in its media-specific context.
 Their work reminds us that the flatness of digital text endures only as an illusion.
 A substantial gap separates the visible text from the source code that produces it.
 Low-level, operational intuitions governing textuality---ideas about form, content, style, letter, and word---change profoundly as text shifts its confines from paper to pixel.
 Forces of capital and control often exploit that gap, relying on technological obscurity and institutional momentum to promote their ends, for better or for worse.

 In *Plain Text*, I argue that some of the higher--level political afflictions of the contemporary public sphere---mass surveillance and online censorship,